hpiwowar/jdap/manuscript.md

 Campbell, P. 2008. *What are the ethical and social responsibilities of scientists?* Nature Precedings.

 Enriquez, V., Judson, S. W., Weber, N. M., Allard, S., Cook, R. B., Piwowar, H. A., Sandusky, R. J., Vision, T. J., & Wilson, B. 2010. *Data citation in the wild*.
 Unknown journal.

-Fetterman, A. K., & Sassenberg, K. 2015. *The reputational consequences of failed replications and wrongness admission among scientists*.
-PLoS One 10(12):e0143723.

 Foster, M., & Sharp, R. 2007. *Share and share alike: deciding how to distribute the scientific and social benefits of genomic data*.
 Nat Rev Genet 8(8):633–639.
 Journal article.